Koenkk/zigbee2mqtt.io/docs/devices/41E2PBSWMZ_356PB2MBTZ.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+Pair the switch to Zigbee2MQTT by pressing 3 times to enter pairing mode.
+When the LED is blinking in amber, it is in Zigbee pairing mode.
+If the LED indication is other than flashing amber, the device is in BLE mode.

+Set the device to Zigbee mode by short pressing the push-button for 4 times and hold it for 20 secs, until, the red LED flashes in high frequency.

+**NOTE**: Do not release the button when it flashes at a low frequency.

+Release the button and wait until the LED blinks red and green or there is no LED indication.

 <!-- Notes END: Do not edit below this line -->